bigarobas/plugincc/README.md

 > HELLO FROM js
 > HELLO FROM jsx
 ```
+- it's also possible to mirror one function in one contexte to a completely different function of completly different object in the other context
 - easy communicating with between objects on both sides with a custom Observer pattern that let you dispatch custom JSXBridgeEvents with 5 different scopes :
   - JS (only JSXBridge objects on JS context can receive the event)
   - JSX (only JSXBridge objects on JSX context can receive the event)